MWD capability brief and demo for USAG Benelux Commander

-U.S. Army Garrison Benelux Commander, Col. James Yastrzemsky, center, feels the heated floors of the Military Working Dogs kennels during a capability brief on Chièvres Air Base, Belgium, April 23, 2021.
-The 100th Military Working Dog Detachment held a briefing and demonstration that allowed the Commander to seamlessly integrate the unit into his force protection plans.
+U.S. Army Staff Sgt.
+James Bass, left, Noncommissioned Officer in Charge of the Belgium Detachment, 100th Military Working Dog Detachment gives a capability brief to Col. James Yastrzemsky, right, U.S. Army Garrison Benelux Commander on Chièvres Air Base, Belgium, April 23, 2021.
+The 100th MWD Det. held a briefing and demonstration that allowed the Commander to seamlessly integrate the unit into his force protection plans.
 (U.S. Army photo by Pierre-Etienne Courtejoie)

 |Date Taken: